jrihon/aida/README.md

 This repository hosts the software employed in the following [publication](https://academic.oup.com/nar/article/35/19/6611/2402188) :

 *Backbone-base inclination as a fundamental determinant of nucleic acid self- and cross-pairing* , by Pallan et al.

+## DISCLAIMER !

+A problem was discovered where several output parameters hold an incorrect sign.
+This problem will be looked into in the foreseeable future.

 ## Dependencies

 ```shell